meeDamian/meeDamian.github.io/_drafts/2015-11-02-messengers.md

 **A:** In my experience: randomly calls the other person either via hangouts or their cell number.

+#### Separate _"incognito"_ history for the Video calls

+The choice is either toggling between windows or writing in a video thread that will sis to exist as soon as the conversation ends.

 #### SMS

 It's just fundamentally broken, mkay.

 * No sync
 * Makes hangouts even slower

+#### "Signed as [email]" snackbar

+Do I really need to see it every single time I open hangouts?

 #### Stickers